porganczkit/air-race-challenge/progress.md

 ## Step 5: Load or Create Player Aircraft Model - COMPLETED

 - Created an Aircraft class in entities/aircraft.js:
-  - Implemented a Spitfire-like model using Three.js primitives
+  - Implemented a voxel-style Spitfire model based on the reference image
+  - Added detailed camouflage pattern with green, brown, and RAF roundels
-  - Added fuselage, wings, tail, cockpit, and propeller
+  - Created a more complex model with fuselage, wings, tail, cockpit, and propeller
+  - Added landing gear and proper coloring
-  - Set up a chase camera that follows the aircraft
+  - Set up an improved chase camera with better positioning
-  - Added a spinning propeller animation
+  - Added propeller animation with two-blade propeller

-- Updated GameEngine to use the Aircraft entity:
-  - Removed test cube
-  - Added aircraft to the scene
+- Enhanced GameEngine with improved environment:
-  - Set up a simple environment with a ground plane and grid
+  - Created a voxel-style terrain with height variation
-  - Switched to aircraft's chase camera for rendering
+  - Added blocky clouds that gently bob up and down
+  - Added distant mountains for depth
+  - Implemented shadows for better visual quality
+  - Positioned the aircraft at proper flying altitude

 - Test confirmed:
-  - Aircraft model loads correctly in the scene
+  - Voxel-style Spitfire aircraft model displays correctly
-  - Chase camera tracks from behind the aircraft
+  - Camera provides a good view from behind and slightly to the side of the aircraft
+  - Environment has a Minecraft-like appearance with terrain, clouds, and sky
-  - Propeller animates correctly
+  - Propeller animates correctly and lighting shows the details of the aircraft